dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 ## Introduction

 The [Primary Network](https://avalanche.gitbook.io/avalanche/build/tutorials/platform/add-a-validator#introduction) is incorporated to the Avalanche platform and legitimize Avalanche’s [built-in blockchains](https://avalanche.gitbook.io/avalanche/learn/platform-overview).
-In this tutorial, we’ll create a [subnet](https://avalanche.gitbook.io/avalanche/learn/platform-overview#subnets) on Avalanche and a a node to the Primary Network.
+In this tutorial, we’ll create a [subnet](https://avalanche.gitbook.io/avalanche/learn/platform-overview#subnets) on Avalanche and a node to the Primary Network.

 On Avalanche, the P-Chain regulates metadata.
 This involves keeping track of which nodes belong to which subnets, which blockchains are active, and which subnets validate which blockchains.
 We’ll issue [transactions](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) to the P-Chain in order to add a validator.

 {% hint style="danger" %}
-It's worth noting that there is no way to modify the parameters once you've issued the transaction to add a node as a validator. **You cannot amend the stake amount, node ID, or reward address, or withdraw your stake early.** Please double-check that the values in the API calls below are correct.
+Note that there is no way to modify the parameters once you've issued the transaction to add a node as a validator. **You cannot amend the stake amount, node ID, or reward address, or withdraw your stake early.** Please double-check that the values in the API calls below are correct.
 If you’re not sure, browse the [Developer FAQ's](http://support.avalabs.org/en/collections/2618154-developer-faq) or ask for help on [Discord.](https://chat.avalabs.org/)
 {% endhint %}

 ## Requirements